© Barbara Harnack & Michael Lancaster 2016 all Rights Reserved

 Now I am a grown woman.
 The same things that spoke to me then are real today: an allegory left to the viewer to interpret, humanity in figure but expressed in abstraction – raw and sincere.
 What I see in my mind is a brief map of where my drawings and paintings might begin.
 For a lifetime I have been a ceramic sculptor, which meant I was painting (or glazing) on my ceramics.
 I have transferred this painting onto panels.
 This process of carving and drawing on panels has forced me into a physical engagement of expression.
 I don't want to be too informed, so as to allow the artwork to manifest independent of a preconceived image.
 This is where I live: in between my thoughts and my art making.” - BH

 Born in Sarasota, FL Michael grew up in an arts family, the son of portrait painter Betty Warren, and actor Stuart Lancaster, Michael is the great-grandson of Circus magnate Charles Ringling.
 He apprenticed in pottery at Red Rock Pottery.
 See full resume here.

 They met at the Malden Bridge School of Art in 1975.
 The visual art school was once the first Summer stock theater in the US, (Malden Bridge Playhouse), and first feminist theater (Nell Gwin Theater), and saw the start of young performers careers such as Shelly Berman and Barbra Streisand.
 In time the young couple would co-manage the art facility founding a pottery, galleries, sculpture events and hosting performing arts events.

 In the late 1980's they moved o Santa Fe, NM and eventually nearby Cerrillos, where they raised their daughter, Amrit Ringling Lancaster and built a compound devoted to art.
-They are currently in the process of moving to Western North Carolina.
+They are currently in the process of moving to Western Massachusetts.